 Since these oils can be very potent, I don’t recommend applying any of them directly to your skin (it’s just like with tea tree oil and the skin: don’t apply it undiluted!).
 They can trigger an allergic reaction on your skin or even cause the sunburn to get worse.

 Every time you use essential oils, make sure to dilute it with a carrier oil or a liquid of any other sort.
+Let’s have a look at the best carrier oil for sunburn list!

 What is the best carrier oil for essential oils?